Publié le 25 June 2025 | Mis à jour le 5 January 2026

 Niveau de salissement des parcelles de cameline en dérobé estivale suivies en 2024.
 NA : non renseigné dans l’enquête.

-Weed pressure is one of the main limiting factors identified in the 2024 plot monitoring program, and weed management is therefore a key factor in ensuring crop success.
+Weed pressure represents one of the main limiting factors identified in the monitoring of plots in 2024; weed control is therefore a central challenge for ensuring the success of the crop.

-First and foremost, it's important to choose a plot with a low risk of weed infestation, as control levers are limited during summer intercropping.
-To limit the risk of weed infestation, it's important to choose suitable crop successions, alternating spring and winter crops.
+First and foremost, it is important to select a plot with a low risk of weed infestation, as control options are limited in summer intercropping.
+To minimize the risk of weed infestation in plots, it is important to choose appropriate crop rotations, alternating spring and winter crops.

-Beyond the choice of plot, it's important to sow camelina on clean soil.
-If weeds are present at harvest time, they can be managed by stubble ploughing, or with a total herbicide if camelina is direct-seeded.
+Beyond plot selection, it is important to sow camelina on clean soil.
+If weeds are present at harvest time, they can be managed through stubble cultivation or a full-spectrum herbicide application in the case of direct-seeded camelina.

-Finally, there are a number of registered herbicides available for chemical weed control.
+Finally, there are a few registered herbicides available for chemical weed control in the crop.

-Below is a non-exhaustive list of authorized molecules (source: ephy-Anses and phytosanitary index):
+Below is a non-exhaustive list of authorized active ingredients (source: ephy-Anses and phytosanitary index):

 (*) : non-exhaustive list

-Please note: the above table lists herbicides registered for use on camelina, and not herbicides whose selectivity towards camelina has been demonstrated.
-Suspicions of phytotoxicity exist for clopyralid- and metazachlor-based herbicides, and Terres Inovia is currently working on the selectivity of these herbicides to identify suitable herbicides.
+Important note: The table above lists herbicides registered for use on camelina, not those whose selectivity toward camelina has been demonstrated.
+There are concerns regarding phytotoxicity with clopyralid- and metazachlor-based herbicides; Terres Inovia is currently conducting research on the selectivity of these herbicides to identify suitable options.

-If a herbicide is used in vegetation, whatever the product used, it must be applied before stem elongation begins, in order to limit any risk of phytotoxicity.
+If a herbicide is used during the growing season, regardless of the product used, it must be applied before stem elongation begins in order to minimize the risk of phytotoxicity.

 Stade limite de la cameline pour l’application d’un herbicide en végétation (source photo : Zanetti et al. 2021)

-The choice of crop succession is an important lever in weed management: alternating winter and spring crops helps maintain low weed pressure on the plot.
+Choosing the right crop rotation is a key strategy for weed management: alternating between winter and spring crops helps keep weed pressure low on the field.

-As a main spring crop, camelina can be sown late due to its relatively short cycle length.
-This offers the opportunity to carry out several false sowings in spring, and reduce the weed population.
-Late sowing of camelina, which can be done as late as May, also makes it possible to avoid a large proportion of the spring weed flora, and create a real break in the rotation.
-The table below gives a non-exhaustive list of authorized control molecules (source: ephy-Anses and phytosanitary index).
+As a primary spring crop, camelina can be sown late due to its relatively short growing cycle.
+This provides the opportunity to perform multiple false sowings in the spring, thereby reducing the weed population.
+Late sowing of camelina, which can be done as late as May, also helps avoid much of the spring weed flora and creates a true break in the rotation.
+Regarding in-field control methods, the table below provides a non-exhaustive list of authorized active ingredients (source: ephy-Anses and the phytosanitary index).

-Please note: the table below lists herbicides registered for use on camelina, not herbicides with proven selectivity for camelina.
+Please note: The table below lists herbicides approved for use on camelina, not herbicides that have been demonstrated to be selective for camelina.

-If a herbicide is used in vegetation, whatever the product used, it must be applied before the start of stem elongation, in order to limit any risk of phytotoxicity.
+If a herbicide is used during the growing season, regardless of the product used, it must be applied before stem elongation begins in order to minimize the risk of phytotoxicity.

 Stade limite de la cameline pour l’application d’un herbicide en végétation

-As far as mechanical weed control is concerned, only one blind pass of the currycomb harrow can be used on the main crop.
-In post-emergence, the use of this tool is not recommended due to the high risk of pulling out plants.
+Regarding mechanical weeding, only a single pass with a blind harrow is recommended in the main crop.
+After emergence, the use of this tool is not recommended due to the high risk of uprooting the plants.

 Présentiel